A desingularization of Kontsevich's compactification of twisted cubics in $V_5$: Preliminaries

 \section{Preliminaries}

-In this section, we recall the comparison result between Kontsevich and Simpson space which were intensively studied in \cite{CHK12}.
-Also, we discuss about some algebro-geometric properties of lines and conics in $V_5$.
+In this section, we recall the results of our comparison between the Kontsevich and Simpson space, which we intensively studied previously \cite{CHK12}.
+In addition, we discuss some algebro-geometric properties of lines and conics in $V_5$.
 We finally mention the well-known fact of the deformation theory of maps and sheaves.
-From now on we sometimes write down shortly $\bM(V_5)$ (or $\bM$) instead of $\bM(V_5,d)$ and etc. when the meaning is clear from the context.
+Hereinafter, the abbreviated notations $\bM(V_5)$ (or $\bM$) are at times used instead of $\bM(V_5,d)$ etc. when the meaning is clear from the context.